Info Source

 The International Development Research Centre's mandate is to "initiate, encourage, support and conduct research into the problems of the developing regions of the world and into the means for applying and adapting scientific, technical and other knowledge to the economic and social advancement of those regions."

-The President of the Centre holds the rank of deputy minister.
 As chief executive officer and a member of the Board, the President manages and directs the work and staff of IDRC with the support of the Centre Management Committee.
-The Centre's head office is located in Ottawa and remains engaged in local and regional contexts by maintaining four regional offices across the developing world : (1) Montevideo (Latin America and the Caribbean), (2) New Delhi (Asia), (3) Amman (Middle East and North Africa), and (4) Nairobi (Sub-Saharan Africa).
+The Centre's head office is located in Ottawa and remains engaged in local and regional contexts by maintaining five regional offices across the developing world: (1) Montevideo (Latin America and the Caribbean), (2) New Delhi (Asia), (3) Amman (Middle East and North Africa), (4) Nairobi (Eastern and Southern Africa) and (5) Dakkar (Central and West Africa).

 Institutional functions, programs, and activities